 Hermione was about to speak when, like Ron, she was stunned by all the flashes.
 She opened her mouth but nothing came out.
-Regaining her composure she began, “I would like to endorse everything that Ron has just said.
-We did what we had to do but so many others have also played a major role in this war.
+She shook a little, took a sip of water and then finally began, “I would like to endorse everything that Ron has just said.
+We did what we had to do, but so many others have also played a major role in this war.
 Many have lost their lives.
 We couldn’t have done what we did without the support of many people.
 We couldn’t have done what we did if other people had not also been fighting this war.
 I’d like to make a special mention of Ron’s family.
 Arthur and Molly Weasley and their seven children have been in this fight from the very beginning.
 Through their membership of the Order of the Phoenix and, for the youngest four members, the DA they each have been centrally involved.
 They all fought in the battle here.
 Most have fought in other engagements as well.”
 Hermione paused and looked at Ron whose eyes were wide with surprise.
 She smiled before continuing.
 “Harry and I were both raised by Muggles.
 We had no idea that the wizarding world even existed till we turned eleven.
 The Weasley family has been an enormous support to both of us over many years.
 We are grateful for that and the massive contribution they have made to the war effort.”

-Hermione looked around the room.
-She suddenly appeared nervous and hesitant.
-She took a deep breath and started again.
+Hermione scanned the room, suddenly nervous and hesitant.
+She took a deep breath.
 “It wasn’t just witches and wizards that fought on our side at the battle of Hogwarts.
 House elves, centaurs and even a giant fought for us.
 We also received essential help in our task from goblins.
-As a muggle born I am sure that none of you would be surprised that I found the blood prejudice of the Voldemort’s regime utterly repellent.
+I am sure that none of you would be surprised that, as a Muggle-born, I found the blood prejudice of the Voldemort’s regime utterly repellent.
 We as a society need to ask ourselves a lot of deep questions in this area.
 Too many were happy to go along for the ride.
 I also believe that we need to address the deep prejudices that so many witches and wizards have against other magical species and the oppressive way we treat them.
-Until that is addressed we will never have a just society.
+Until that is addressed, we will never have a just society.
 We have a lot to be ashamed about when it comes to our relationships with other magical species.
 None of us has a clean slate in this area.”

 There was uneasy shuffling around the room.
 Grantham couldn’t believe his luck.
 He had identified Granger as the weak link, and here she was shooting herself in the foot.
 He had planned to use questions on S.P.E.W. to paint Granger and her friends as radicals, perhaps even elf liberationists and marginalise their opinions as those of fringe dwellers.
-As a muggle born, people would accept her support for the muggle born cause though many would find it self-serving.
+As a Muggle-born, people would accept her support for the Muggle-born cause, though many would find it self-serving.
 Harsh criticism of the treatment of other species was another thing altogether.
 From a pureblood, it might be regarded as eccentric.
-Many would find it very affronting coming from a muggle born.
+Many would find it very affronting coming from a Muggle-born.
 If Granger persisted down this path she would do enormous damage to her reputation.
-Grantham would twist the knife later during the press conference.
+Grantham would twist the knife later.